brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 ![DFD](img/dataflowdiagram.jpg "Data Flow Diagram")

 MongoDB has three colections to manage the customer data.
 As data comes in from the various sources they are loaded into a __"source"__ collection.
 A grouping function is used to group customer data together in documents based on specified rules and criteria found in the source documents.
 Once grouped together a new document is inserted into the __"group"__ collection.
 A final process runs to pick which fields of the grouped source documents will be used in the master record.
-The final master record is inserted into the master collection.
+The final master record is inserted into the __"master"__ collection.

 ## Sample Customer Document
+Lets take a look at one of the documents produced from this process.
+The master docuemnt has all the information relevant to the customer.
+The master object has the fields that were selected from all the source systems.
+Each of the source systems are listed in an array with the data as it currently is in each of the source systems.
+We notice a few descrepancies between each of the systems.
+The email and physical addresses are different in some cases, and it looks like one system transposed the day and month of the customers birth date.

 ```js
 {